James Framo

 James Framo (1922–2001) was an American psychologist and pioneer family therapist.
 He developed an object relations approach to intergenerational and family-of-origin therapy.
-He collaborated with other pioneers in the field and authored or co-authored several early and significant texts in the field of family therapy.
-James was born and raised in South Philadelphia and graduated from South Philadelphia High School in 1940.
-The last chapter of his 1992 publication Family-of-Origin Therapy: An Intergenerational Approach provides a personal account of his own early family experiences which served as a basis for his insights into the impact of families on individuals.
+He collaborated with other early family therapists and wrote or co-wrote several books on family therapy.
+The final chapter of his 1992 book Family-of-Origin Therapy: An Intergenerational Approach describes his early family experiences and their relationship to his therapeutic ideas.